The CT10 NNLO Global Analysis of QCD: Comparisons to individual experiments

 is shown in Figure \ref{fig:HERAresiduals}.
 The $i$-th residual is defined by the difference between the optimally shifted data and the theory, normalized to the uncorrelated error.
 The total number of systematic errors is $N_{\lambda}=114$.
 The curve shown in Fig.\,\ref{fig:HERAresiduals} is the standard normal distribution, with no adjustable parameters: it has a mean = 0, standard deviation = 1, and integral = 1.
 The close similarity between the histogram of residuals and the Gaussian curve implies that the data and theory agree within the experimental errors, and that the experimental errors have been correctly estimated.

 \figHERAresiduals \figHERAshifts

-The best-fit nuisance parameters $\{\overline{\lambda}_{\alpha}\}$ for the HERA data are shown in the histogram of Figure \ref{fig:HERAshifts}.
-The fact that the histogram agrees with the standard normal distribution shows that theory matches data within expectations based on the published correlated systematic errors.
+The best-fit nuisance parameters $\{\overline{\lambda}_{\alpha}\}$ for the combined HERA data are shown in the histogram of Figure \ref{fig:HERAshifts}.
+113 sources of experimental systematic errors contribute $\chi^2_\lambda=60$ for this experiment, so that many correlated systematic uncertainties have no effect on the agreement with theory and lead to null shifts in their respective nuisance parameters.
+This is reflected in the histogram of $\{\overline{\lambda}_{\alpha}\}$, which is clearly narrower than the standard normal distribution.